-Like the Port of Morehead City, the Global TransPark-envisioned as an inland port with superior air transportation-has also been limited by highway access.
-Given the choice about which transportation mode to address first, many Strategy Committee members felt that completing the US 70 upgrade was the most pressing issue facing the region because it impacts the Port, the Global TransPark and by extension the freight movement industry, as well as tourism.
+Like the Port of Morehead City, the development of the Global TransPark-envisioned as an inland port with superior air transportation-has also been constrained by limited highway access.
+Given the choice about which transportation mode to address first, many Strategy Committee members felt that completing the US 70 upgrades to interstate status was the most pressing issue facing the Region because it impacts the Port, the Global TransPark, freight movements and the tourism industry.
+Many also felt that completing North South Highway 17 would bring some of the frustrated I-95 North and South visitor traffic to the eastern part of the state and increase tourism and business opportunities in rural communities adjacent to the highway.

-There are challenges in the region's fragmented (and often non-existent) public transportation system.
-Localized public transportation is mainly used to serve the needs of the elderly and disabled, but it is not available to the economically disadvantaged who may have no other means for traveling to work.
+There are also challenges in the Region's fragmented (and often non-existent) public transportation system.
+Localized public transportation is mainly used to serve the needs of the elderly and disabled, but it is not available to the economically disadvantaged who may have no other means for traveling to work or to receive health care or education and training services.

-Inter-city freight and passenger service is also somewhat limited by the quality of the area's air and rail transportation network, though strides have been taken to develop an Aerospace Corridor.
-The region is well endowed with numerous airports with daily commercial service available at two area airports, including Albert J. Ellis Airport in Jacksonville and the Coastal Carolina Regional Airport in New Bern.
-Other airports include the Kinston Regional Jetport at the Global TransPark that boasts of the longest commercial airway between Washington DC and Atlanta; the Wayne County Executive Jetport in Pikeville that contributes over \$12 million annually to the Wayne County economy; and the Mount Olive Municipal Airport that is within walking distance of their industrial park.
-The two airports with passenger service pull traffic from one another and ironically all lose as local residents frequently travel to Raleigh-Durham and Wilmington for better and more affordable air transportation services.
-The lack of interstate and major regional highways limit the market draw of each of these airports, including access to passenger and cargo facilities.
+Inter-city freight and passenger service is also limited by the quality of the area's air and rail transportation network.
+The Region is served by multiple general aviation airports, and daily commercial service is available at two area airports-- Albert J. Ellis Airport in Jacksonville and the Coastal Carolina Regional Airport in New Bern.
+Other airports include the Kinston Regional Jetport at the Global TransPark that boasts one of the longest civilian runways between Washington DC and Atlanta; the Wayne County Executive Jetport in Pikeville that contributes over \$12 million annually to the Wayne County economy; Mount Olive Municipal Airport that is within walking distance of their industrial park; and Michael J. Smith Field in Carteret County, which is an important asset to the County's tourism and retirement industries.
+The two airports with passenger service only connect to Charlotte (American from Coastal Carolina Regional and Albert J. Ellis) and Atlanta (Delta from Albert J. Ellis).
+Local residents frequently travel to Raleigh-Durham and Wilmington for better and more affordable air transportation services.
+The lack of interstate and major regional highways limits the market draw of each of these airports, including access to passenger and cargo facilities.
 While Strategy Committee members recognized this issue, they also viewed possible solutions - such as a single "super-regional" airport in the region - as politically divisive.

-The region's freight rail system is fairly well developed, with a few important gaps - especially north-south between Goldsboro and Wilmington (where passenger rail opportunities may exist).
+The Region's freight rail system is fairly well developed, with a few important gaps - especially north-south between Goldsboro and Wilmington (where passenger rail opportunities may exist).
 The Strategy Committee noted that rail access hinders the region's competitiveness, particularly the inadequacy of the rail linkages to the Port at Morehead City.
 Another major disadvantage is the lack of railway competition, especially when it comes to the Global TransPark.
 Norfolk Southern currently leases the majority of the rail lines in our region.
-If the

-CSX line that comes south of Greenville could be connected to the Global TransPark it would mean more competitive pricing for potential tenants because the two rail companies would be in direct cost competition, especially with the CCX intermodal terminal being built in Rocky Mount.
+If the CSX line located south of Greenville could be connected to the Global TransPark it would mean more competitive pricing for potential tenants because the two rail companies would be in direct cost competition, especially with the possible CCX intermodal terminal being built in Rocky Mount.
 A direct connection to that facility via CSX lines would be crucial.